Overview of the Texas Dram Shop Act

 (1) "Provider" means a person who sells or serves an alcoholic beverage under authority of a license or permit issued under the terms of this code or who otherwise sells an alcoholic beverage to an individual.

-One mistake that attorneys who are not familiar with dram shop lawsuits make when they come across this section of the law is that they misread it that only licensed providers can be sued in a dram shop lawsuit.
-While it is an easy misread, it is a misread nonetheless.
-The crucial part is for determining liability is whether or not a someone sells alcohol.
+One mistake that attorneys who are not familiar with dram shop lawsuits make when they come across this section of the law is that they misread it as saying that only licensed providers can be sued in a dram shop lawsuit.
+While it is a reasonable misreading, it is inaccurate nonetheless.
+Again, the crucial factor for determining liability is whether or not the defendant sells alcohol.

 Dram Shop Lawsuits Are the Exclusive Remedy for Alcohol-Related Injuries